Frequently Asked Questions

 Q. How can I help my treatment be more effective?

 A. Your therapist will identify certain activities in your life that exacerbate your pain condition.
 We call these “perpetuating factors”.
-These areas must be addressed to achieve lasting pain relief.
-These factors include posture, ergonomics, stress levels, sleep and nutrition, among others.
-As part of your treatment program, your therapist will help you develop solutions to these perpetuating factors.
+These factors must be addressed to achieve lasting pain relief.
+They can be postural, ergonomic, stress-related, nutritional, or sleep-relateds.
+As part of your treatment program, your therapist will help you develop solutions to as many of these perpetuating factors as possible.

 Q. Is Myofascial Trigger Point Therapy painful?